Skip to main content

 -testOps.customField=<key1:value1, key2:value2>

-Assigns pre-existent custom fields to the test run.
+Assign pre-existent custom fields to the test run.
 Multiple custom fields can be assigned, separated by a comma.
-The command also creates a custom field and assign it to the test run if the custom field was never created before.
-To understand more about custom field, see Custom Fields and Tags.
+The command also creates a custom field and assigns it to the test run if the custom field was never created before.

 -testOps.tag=<tag1, tag2>

 Assign pre-existent tags to the test run.
 Multiple tags can be assigned, separated by a comma.
-The command also creates a tag and assign it to the test run if the tag was never created before.
-To understand more about tag, see Custom Fields and Tags.
+The command also creates a tag and assigns it to the test run if the tag was never created before.

 TestCloud integration arguments